gdikov/hypertunity/README.md

     ...
     return ht.EvaluationScore(score, variance)
 ```
-Define the valid ranges of values for `foo` and the optimiser.
+Define the valid ranges of values for `foo` and the optimiser:
-In this case a Bayesian Optimisation using GP regression as a surrogate model:

 ```python
 # define the optimisation domain